-First and foremost, there’s up to 150,000 American Express Membership Rewards points on the table for new American Express Platinum cardholders.
+First and foremost, there’s 80,000 American Express Membership Rewards points on the table for new American Express Platinum cardholders.

 The Amex Platinum Card earns points into the American Express Membership Rewards (Amex MR) program, allowing you to transfer out to a range of leading airline and hotel loyalty schemes.